Riverside Bankruptcy in Divorce Lawyer

 The end result of a joint bankruptcy filing will ideally be a partial or complete discharge of the couple’s debts.
 This means fewer debts to manage in their property division proceedings.
 An experienced San Bernardino divorce attorney can coordinate with your spouse’s divorce attorney and start bankruptcy proceedings on your behalf.
 While these proceedings will extend the overall time it will take to finalize your divorce, the divorce proceedings to follow will actually unfold more quickly since there will be fewer financial issues to address.
 This is a complex and detailed process that requires a reliable San Bernardino divorce lawyer.

 Attorney Catherine Schwartz has more than 30 years of professional legal experience in both civil and criminal law and has handled many complex financial disputes in San Bernardino divorce cases.
-When you choose the Law Offices of Catherine A. Schwartz to represent you in divorce proceedings involving bankruptcy, you will have access to a detail-oriented, responsive legal team.
+When you choose the Law Offices of Schwartz & Godbey to represent you in divorce proceedings involving bankruptcy, you will have access to a detail-oriented, responsive legal team.
 We will keep you updated as your divorce case proceedings and bankruptcy filings unfold.

 What to Expect From Bankruptcy Filing in Divorce